proto-zero/CodeWars/README.md

 Arrays are written in "general" notation.
 See "Your Test Cases" for examples in your language.
 In Shell bash a1 and a2 are strings.
 The return is a string where words are separated by commas.
 Beware: r must be without duplicates.

+## your_order_please.rb

+Your task is to sort a given string.
+Each word in the string will contain a single number.
+This number is the position the word should have in the result.

+Note: Numbers can be from 1 to 9.
+So 1 will be the first word (not 0).

+If the input string is empty, return an empty string.
+The words in the input String will only contain valid consecutive numbers.

+Examples
+"is2 Thi1s T4est 3a"  -->  "Thi1s is2 3a T4est"
+"4of Fo1r pe6ople g3ood th5e the2"  -->  "Fo1r the2 g3ood 4of th5e pe6ople"
+""  -->  ""